-The method of the remote consultation and the fact that it was undertaken during the pandemic should be clearly recorded.
+The method of the remote consultation undertaken and the fact that it was undertaken during the pandemic should be made clear.
 Finally, you should document any information you shared with the patient as part of safety netting.

 - Remote consultations are safe and may be appropriate for a wide range of clinical presentations or complaints.

 - In the absence of a face-to-face assessment, your clinical notes are key.

 - Clinical notes should be clear, accurate, reflect your consultation with the patient and be written at the time the consultation occurred.

 - In the event of a claim or complaint, your notes will be reviewed and it is essential they provide a summary of your consultation with the patient.